-Bell recognized Keller's intelligence.
-At his suggestion her parents hired a private teacher named Anne Sullivan.
-She worked with Keller every day.
-Through her persistence Sullivan was able to teach Keller words and their meanings.
-With a great deal of constant work, Sullivan taught Keller how to read and write.
-One of the first letters Keller wrote was to Bell.
-Bell encouraged Keller to learn as much as she could.
+- 100 When Helen Keller was six years old, her parents 109 took her to see Alexander Graham Bell.
+He was well 119 known for his inventions.
+He was also a teacher of 129 deaf people.
+He considered teaching to be his most 138 important work. - Bell recognized Keller's intelligence.
+At his 140 suggestion her parents hired a private teacher 146 named Anne Sullivan.
+She worked with Keller every 153 day.
+Through her persistence Sullivan was able to 161 teach Keller words and their meanings.
+With a great 169 178 deal of constant work, Sullivan taught Keller how to read and write.
+One of the first letters Keller wrote 187 was to Bell.
+197 - Bell encouraged Keller to learn as much as she could.
 Sometimes they would go on rides or visit the zoo.
 They also shared a love of books.
-Bell would tell her stories by using his fingers to spell
+Bell would tell her stories by using his fingers to spell the letters of words in her hand.